Abelhubprog/Promtok/README.md

 ## Technical Overview

-MAESTRO is built on a modern, decoupled architecture:
+PROMTOK is built on a modern, decoupled architecture:

 *   **Backend**: A robust API built with **FastAPI** that handles user authentication, mission control, agentic logic, and the RAG pipeline.
 *   **Frontend**: A dynamic and responsive single-page application built with **React**, **Vite**, and **TypeScript**, using **Tailwind CSS** for styling.